 Give each group the list of items and set them loose -- assign one person on each team to take pictures.

-- 1 point for EACH team member in the photo WITH the item
+- plus another point if a team member is in the photo WITH the item

 4. A Glow in the Dark Hunt (while waiting for fireworks to start!)

 This is easy to adapt as a night-time activity too -- there are celebrations going on all day so finding the items shouldn't be too hard especially if you are out in a crowd waiting for fireworks to begin.

 Just add in red, white and blue glow sticks for everyone doing the hunt! (kids are easy to spot as they look for the items on the list).
 Or make these cool Red, White & Blue Glow in the Dark Sensory Bottles for kids to use!

 - one printable for each person or team going on the hunt (grab your FREE copies below & print as many as you need!)

 - red, white and blue pencils, crayons or markers (OR)